-The following table gives an overview of the Board of Directors' meetings, conference calls and circular resolutions in 2020.
-Due to the measures implemented by the authorities as a result of the Covid-19 pandemic, the Board of Directors held some meetings exclusively via video conference or connected individual members to meetings via Skype.
+The following table gives an overview of the Board of Directors' meetings and circular resolutions in 2021.
+The Board of Directors held individual meetings via videoconference due to the measures implemented by the authorities as a result of the Covid-19 pandemic.
+Members were connected to individual meetings via videoconference.